ashajkofci/multi-disk-imager/README.md

 SemVer releases publish self-contained builds for:

-- Windows 10+ x64: an Authenticode-signed portable `.exe` and signed `.msix` installer.
+- Windows 10+ x64: an unsigned portable `.exe` and unsigned `.msix` package.
 - macOS 12+ Intel: a zipped `.app`.
 - macOS 12+ Apple Silicon: a zipped `.app`.
 - Ubuntu 22.04+ x64: a self-contained executable in a `.tar.gz` archive.
 - Ubuntu 22.04+ ARM64: a self-contained executable in a `.tar.gz` archive.

-macOS builds remain unsigned, so Gatekeeper may warn on first launch.
-Use **Open** from Finder's context menu if Gatekeeper blocks the app.
+The release artifacts are unsigned.
+Windows SmartScreen or macOS Gatekeeper may therefore warn on first launch.
+On macOS, use **Open** from Finder's context menu if Gatekeeper blocks the app.
 Administrator approval is requested only when raw-device access begins.

-On Windows, install the `.msix` with App Installer or use the portable `.exe`.
+On Windows, use the portable `.exe` directly.
+The pipeline also produces an unsigned `.msix` for enterprise or downstream distribution workflows; Windows requires that package to be signed before normal App Installer installation.
 Both contain the .NET runtime and native dependencies.
-The MSIX declares the restricted capabilities needed to run the desktop application and request elevation for raw-device operations.

 On Ubuntu, extract the archive and run `./MultiDiskImager`.
 The executable contains the .NET runtime and application dependencies.
 Raw-device operations use the desktop's PolicyKit prompt through `pkexec`; the `policykit-1` and standard `util-linux` tools must be installed.